teamniteo/handbook/5_People/catchups.md

 * What's not fun about working here?
 What do you enjoy most about working here?
 * Are we clearly explaining how the company is doing right now and where we want to go?
 * Do you think our company is treating everyone fairly?
+* Imagine you are leaving Niteo tomorrow.
+What would you tell us we are doing wrong?

 ### Team